thosgood/this-weeks-finds/markdown/201-250/week218.md

 > x^2 - 1264000x - 681472000
 >
 > (it agrees with it to 100 decimal places, despite the fact that the
-> j-function is again "transcendental"\-\--we have put an algebraic
+> j-function is again "transcendental"---we have put an algebraic
 > number in and appear to have got an algebraic number out).
 >
 > The awesome fact is that the splitting field of this polynomial over